goharbor/harbor-helm/docs/High Availability.md

 Configure the following items in `values.yaml`, you can also set them as parameters via `--set` flag during running `helm install`:

 - **Ingress rule**
-   Configure the `expose.ingress.hosts.core` and `expose.ingress.hosts.notary`.
+   Configure the `expose.ingress.hosts.core`.
 - **External URL**
    Configure the `externalURL`.
 - **External PostgreSQL**
    Set the `database.type` to `external` and fill the information in `database.external` section.

-   Four empty databases should be created manually for `Harbor core`, `Notary server` and `Notary signer` and configure them in the section.
+   Four empty databases should be created manually for `Harbor core`, and configure them in the section.
 Harbor will create tables automatically when starting up.
 - **External Redis**
    Set the `redis.type` to `external` and fill the information in `redis.external` section.
    Redis sentinel is supported after v1.9.0, configure the `redis.external.sentinelMasterSet` and `redis.external.addr` to enable it.